-Myrtillocactus geometrizans 'Fukurokuryuzinboku' is a strange and very rare monstrous form of Myrtillocactus geometrizans.
-The stem is blue grey, up to 4 inches (10 cm) thick, with 5 to 8 strange chinned ribs, shaped like a woman's breast up to 1 inch (2.5 cm) in depth with areoles up to 2 inches (5 cm) apart.
-Each areole may have up to 9 spines, but generally they have 3 to 5 spines, up 0.5 inch (1.2 cm) long.
-The flowers are up to 1.5 inches (3.7 cm) across and greenish white in color.
+Myrtillocactus geometrizans 'Fukurokuryuzinboku' is a strange and rare monstrous form of Myrtillocactus geometrizans.
+The stem is blue-grey, up to 4 inches (10 cm) in diameter.
+It has 5 to 8 unusual chinned ribs, up to 1 inch (2.5 cm) in depth, shaped like a woman's breast.
+Areoles are up to 2 inches (5 cm) apart.
+Each areole may have up to 9 spines, but generally, they have 3 to 5 spines, up to 0.5 inches (1.2 cm) long.
+Flowers are greenish-white and up to 1.5 inches (3.7 cm) in diameter.

 USDA hardiness zone 9a to 10b: from 20 °F (−6.7 °C) to 40 °F (+4.4 °C).

 How to Grow and Care

 They are semi-hardy, make sure that your Myrtillocactus are not exposed to temperatures below 25°F (-4°C), or they may die.
 Nevertheless, it is good advice never to let the nighttime's temperatures fall below 50°F (10°C).
 In the summer, place Myrtillocactus in the sunshine (indoors or outdoors).
 In the winter, find a cooler, light spot.
 That will allow it to go into next spring well-rested, which will make it more likely to flower.
 This easy-care plant doesn't want a lot of water.
 Allow the soil to dry out before you give it another drink.
 Keep the soil completely dry in winter.
 Treat it to special cactus food once a month in the spring and summer.